 Expect to have some office time

 Whether it be a weekly meeting or bi-weekly team lunch, employers are finding ways to incorporate remote workers into the office environment.
 And it’s working!
 Remote workers who visit their office at least once a week are happier than their counterparts who work entirely from home.
-It’s all about finding the right balance between the home and office.
+It’s all about finding the right balance between the home and the office.

 Embrace the latest communication technology

 Thanks to the rise of global teams and remote workers, many technologies and tools have emerged to help companies keep communication flowing between different time zones, languages, and cultures.
 Emailing between remote teams is an obvious way to communicate but can get disorganized and doesn’t have the advantage of being in real-time.